network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

-We believe that having the network signal when the source is sending more data than the network can carry (rather than just letting the situation worsen until a queue overflows and packets are lost) is vital for creating networks that deliver consistent low latency.
+We believe that having the network signal when the source is sending more data than the network can carry (rather than just letting the situation worsen until a queue overflows and packets are lost) is vital for creating networks that deliver consistent low delay.
 If our belief is correct, we expect the test results to reflect that networks with this signalling yield lower delays than networks without it.
 In any case, if the sending and receiving test endpoints are not